 Western mainstream mindfulness is insulting.
 It’s almost like robbing a man of all his money and saying here be happy with a £1 – be grateful for that and just think positive.

-Mindfulness does help, such as focusing on your breathe can help reduce stress and anxiety which is great.
+Mindfulness does help and is a good coping mechanism.
+For example, focusing on your breathe can help reduce stress and anxiety.

-However, it is a way of coping and detracts our energy away from the root problem; the stressful and anxiety filled world that we are forced to live in, and instead focuses all our attention on the fact that we are the problem.
+However, it is a shallow form of mindfulness and detracts our energy away from the root problem; the stressful and anxiety filled world that we are forced to live in.
+Instead it focuses all our attention on the fact that we are the problem.
 We feel anxious and stressed and we are told that we are the problem.
 Here, do some mindfulness.

 The war on true mindfulness